This bibliography covers circa late 18th century to the modern day.

 Champ, Judith, William Bernard Ullathorne: A Different Kind of Monk (Leominster: Gracewing, 2006).

-Clear, Caitriona, Nuns in Nineteenth-Century Ireland (Dublin & Washington, D.C.: Gill and Macmillan & Catholic University of America Press, 1987).
+Clear, Catriona, Nuns in Nineteenth-Century Ireland (Dublin & Washington, D.C.: Gill and Macmillan & Catholic University of America Press, 1987).

-Clear, Caitriona, ‘The Limits of Female Autonomy: Nuns in Nineteenth-Century Ireland’, in Women Surviving: Studies in Irish Women’s History in the 19th and 20th Centuries ed. by M. Luddy and C. Murphy (Dublin: Poolpeg, 1990), 15-50.
+Clear, Caitriona, ‘The Limits of Female Autonomy: Nuns in Nineteenth-Century Ireland’, in M. Luddy and C. Murphy eds., Women Surviving: Studies in Irish Women’s History in the 19th and 20th Centuries (Dublin: Poolpeg, 1990), 15-50.

 Collins, Neil, The Splendid Cause: The Missionary Society of St Columban 1916-1954 (Ireland: Columba Press, 2009).